mnabialek/laravel-authorize/readme.md

 ## Getting started

 This module allows you to protect your routes with `authorize` middleware.
-You have 2 ways to use this middleware (you can use both in same application) - either based on `roles` or based on `permissions`
+You have 2 ways to use this middleware (you can use both in same application) - either based on `roles` or based on `permissions`.

+Using this module you can set permissions both for authorized and not-authorized users to keep authorization layer consistent.

 ### 1. Role based authorization